 In Part Two of the Shale Revolution, we look at the environmental concerns associated with hydraulic fracturing, particularly the air quality along the Front Range.
 We interview Detlev Helmig, an atmospheric scientist, who monitors the air quality along the front range.
 We also discuss why well setbacks are such a contentious issue in Colorado.

 This week on How on Earth, we look at the shale industry, which has transformed this country in ways we could not have imagined a decade ago.
 How did this happen?
 Where do experts think the fracking industry might be going?
 In this two-part series, we consider why Wall Street and environmentalists are becoming strange new allies.

 We interview Paula Noonan from Colorado Watch, the platform for tracking Colorado Legislature.
 We also listen to excerpts from Bethany McLean, author of Saudi America: the Truth about Fracking and how it’s Changing the World.

 Host/Producer: Jill Sjong Engineer: Maeve Conran Executive Producer: Susan Moran

 Chronic pain is a debilitating condition for millions of people worldwide.
 But what role does our brain play in processing pain?
-Cognitive neuroscientists, using advanced imaging techniques, are gaining a better understanding of how our brain processes pain.
-They can now measure and model brain systems linked to our pain and emotions.
+Cognitive neuroscientists are gaining a better understanding of how our brain processes pain.
+Using advanced imaging techniques, they can now measure and model brain systems linked to our pain and emotions.
 This is shedding new light on interventions for people who suffer from chronic pain.